IS2AI/Kazakh_TTS/README.md

 ## Downloading the dataset

 Download [KazakhTTS dataset](https://issai.nu.edu.kz/tts-eng/) and untar in the directory of your choice.
-Specify the path to the dataset inside `KazakhTTS/tts1/local/data.sh` script:
+Specify the path to the dataset directory (where Audio/Transcripts dirs are located) inside `KazakhTTS/tts1/local/data.sh` script:
 ```
 db_root=/path-to-speaker-folder
 ```
-For example `db_root=/home/datasets/ISSAI_KazakhTTS/M1_Iseke/`
+For example `db_root=/home/datasets/ISSAI_KazakhTTS/M1/Books`

 ## Training